discourse/discourse-hcaptcha/README.md

 # Discourse hCaptcha Plugin

+> [!IMPORTANT]
+> This plugin has now been bundled into Discourse core.
+See: https://meta.discourse.org/t/bundling-more-popular-plugins-with-discourse-core/373574

 ## Overview

 This plugin is designed to integrate HCaptcha into the sign-up form of Discourse forums.
 This plugin aims to enhance security and bot protection by leveraging the privacy-centric features of HCaptcha.
 The setup process is straightforward and consists of a few easy steps.